operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 #### Run locally

-Technically, The webhooks can be run locally, but for it to work you need to generate certificates for the webhook server and store them at `/tmp/k8s-webhook-server/serving-certs/tls.{crt,key}`.
+Technically, the webhooks can be run locally, but for it to work you need to generate certificates for the webhook server and store them at `/tmp/k8s-webhook-server/serving-certs/tls.{crt,key}`.
 Generally it’s easier to just disable them locally and test the webhooks when running in a cluster.

 If your certificates are properly configured, you should be able to start your operator by running: